Motivic and \'Etale Spanier-Whitehead duality and the Becker-Gottlieb transfer: Appendix: Spherical fibrations and Thom-spaces in the motivic and etale setting

 .1cm The main {\it goal of this section} is to collect together various basic results on Thom spaces of algebraic vector bundles and relate them to Spanier-Whitehead duality in the both the motivic and \'etale framework.
-Throughout the following discussion we will let $\rmS$ denote a Noetherian affine scheme and will restrict to smooth schemes of finite type over $\rmS$.
+Throughout the following discussion we will let $\rmS$ denote a Noetherian affine smooth scheme defined and of finite type over a given perfect field $\k$: we will restrict to smooth schemes of finite type over $\rmS$.